coderberry/cavneb.github.io-old/source/_posts/2013-04-22-angularjs-on-rails-4-part-1.markdown

 Now that we have our rake task set up, go ahead and run the command:

     $ rake screencast_sync:railscasts
-    There are now 344 screencasts from Railscasts.com
+    There are now 345 screencasts from Railscasts.com

 It worked!
 But no time to celebrate.. let's move on.

 ## Making Episodes Accessible via API

-Because we are planning on using AngularJS for our front-end, we only need to expose our data as JSON.
-This will allow AngularJS to talk to the backend via ajax calls.
+Because we are planning on using Angular for our front-end, we only need to expose our data as JSON.
+This will allow Angular to talk to the backend via ajax calls.

 We are going to only use two calls to the API:

 - **/screencasts.json** - returns a full list of episodes
 - **/screencasts/ID.json** - returns data for a specified screencast (where ID is the unique ID of the screencast in our db)

-Let's start by creating the controller.
-Run the following generator:

-    $ rails-api g controller screencasts index show

-By running this generator, the controller `ScreencastsController` was created.
-The routes file was also updated.
+Because we used the *resource* generator, we already have our controller and routes.

 Let's do some cleanup to the routes and make sure we only are allowing what we want to use.
 On top of that, let's [scope](http://guides.rubyonrails.org/routing.html#controller-namespaces-and-routing) our calls to the API with *api*.

 ``` ruby config/routes.rb
 AngularCasts::Application.routes.draw do